VinniciusC/FWCI-Scopus-project/README.md

       ```
    * Size\
       Number of articles to be collected.
-      If you choose all articles in sorted_by, fill with 0 and the other options the maximum value is 200.
+      If you choose all articles in sorted_by, fill with 0 and to the other options the maximum value is 200.
       To collect 50 articles:
       ```
       size = 50